Generator coordinate method for transition-state dynamics in nuclear fission: Examples of GOA Hamiltonians

 We next examine how $T(E)$ depends on the strength of the absorption at the ends of the channel.
 Fig. \ref{Tvsg} shows $T(E)$ for a range of absorption strengths $\gamma$.

 Obviously, for small $\gamma$ the channel acts as a resonant cavity with sharply defined resonances and the overall conductance is low.
-For the intermediate value the reflection amplitude is small and the individual peak structure disappears.
-Very large $\gamma$'s are probably unphysical, as the couplings are strong enough to concentrate the decay strength into a small energy region.
+For the larger $\gamma$'s the reflection amplitude is small and the individual peak broaden and merge together.